 Download a Tramlink map from the Transport for London website

 When it comes to tickets, trams are treated as part of the bus network.
-There is a flat fare throughout the bus and tram network, £1.45 with pre-pay Oyster card or £2.40 if you are paying by cash.
+There is a flat fare throughout the bus and tram network, £1.50 with pre-pay Oyster card or £2.60 if you are paying with a paper ticket.
 Travelcards are valid on trams.

 Bus passes are valid for the whole bus and tram network and are not divided into zones.
 The standard adult fares for bus passes are: